envisioning/vocab/src/content/automl-automated-machine-learning.md

 - 0.77
 - 0.75
 - 0.73
-slug: automl
+slug: automl-automated-machine-learning
 summary: Streamlines the process of applying ML by automating the tasks of selecting the appropriate algorithms and tuning their hyperparameters.
 title: AutoML (Automated Machine Learning)
 ---